Dream of: 25 November 1990 "Tears In The Wind"

 All the apartments seemed to have many windows through which I could see inside.
 I was uncertain that the apartments were occupied, although they all looked neat and clean.
 Perhaps this apartment complex had been closed down for some reason.
 I did see some potted plants growing in some apartments.

 I was standing in the office where the apartments were rented.
 As I looked around, I was surprised to see sitting on the floor acollage which I had recently made.
 I remembered I hadn't particularly liked the collage and I had sold it at a yard sale shortly before.
 It certainly seemed strange now to find it here.
 Apparently noticing that I was looking at the collage, a man (probably in his mid 30s) walked up, picked up the collage and handed it to me.
 It was on cardboard and about 20 centimeters in height and 15 centimeters in width.
-On the bottom right side was a large blue area, and in the middle of the top was a picture of the painter Vincent Van Gogh.
+On the bottom right side was a large blue area, and in the middle of the top was a picture of Vincent Van Gogh.
 In the middle of the top of his head, a wedge had been taken out, as if someone had cleaved open his head.

 I turned to the man (about the same size as I) and I said, "I made that."